From our Blog

 One call to GeoTargetingWP’s database counts as 1 API request.
 Because the location info is saved during the session any additional page views from the same visitor won’t generate additional API requests to the server.

 How Much Does GeoTargetingWP Cost?

-At the time of this writing there are 5 pricing plans varying from $9 per month (allowing your site to call the geolocation database 10,000 times) up to $199 per month (allowing your site to make up to 2,000,000 API requests).
+At the time of this writing there are 5 pricing plans varying from $9 per month (allowing your site to call the geolocation database 10,000 times per month) up to $199 per month (allowing your site to make up to 2,000,000 API requests per month).
 The good news is that each plan can be used on unlimited sites so with one license you can use the plugin on as many sites as you wish.
 Each plan comes with a free 14-day trial (no credit card needed).

 Do I need GeoTargetingWP?